Khongchai/modular_customizable_dropdown/readme.md

 # Motivation

-Many dropdown packages that exist in the market currently requires you to somersault around their provided dropdown and some custom widgets...
+## A modular dropdown package that is compatible with any widget.

+Create the dropdown widget and pass it whatever widget you want the dropdown to attach to as its target.
+By default, the dropdown will appear directly below the target widget's position.
+This can be customized further with the DropdownStyle class.